lanl-aea/waves/docs/tutorial_04_simulation.rst

     solve_source_list = [source_file.name for source_file in abaqus_source_list]

 Next, ``{journal_file}.inp`` needs to be appended to the list of simulation source files.
-Recall from :ref:`tutorial_partition_mesh_waves` that this file is one of the targets that is generated from :meth:`waves.scons_extensions.abaqus_journal` builder in the code pertaining to ``# Mesh``.
+Recall from :ref:`tutorial_partition_mesh` that this file is one of the targets that is generated from :meth:`waves.scons_extensions.abaqus_journal` builder in the code pertaining to ``# Mesh``.

 The first set of highlighted lines will define an optional task called a *datacheck*.
 You can read the `Abaqus